Skip to content

 • 10 states have no specified minimum age

-See also Will Michelle Mone Go to Jail?
+See also Does Cain Dingle Go to Prison?

 Federal law only allows juveniles 15 and up to be sentenced to prison in limited cases involving violence or weapons.